-2.8 Protein immobilization
+2.8 Antibody immobilization

-Print proteins at 50 % relative humidity and then place arrays in a slide humidity chamber (95 %) for 1 h or alternatively overnight at 75 % rel. humidity (this will ensure maximum coupling efficiency to surface).
+We recommend that you print antibodies at 50 % relative humidity and then place arrays overnight at 75 % relative humidity, as this will ensure maximum coupling efficiency to surface.

 2.9 Storage of printed slides

 If you want to store printed arrays, please do so after printing/immobilization, but before washing/blocking.
 The printed protein arrays can be placed in a slide box and stored sealed at -20 °C and are at least stable for 6 months (depending on the stability of the printed proteins).